 We aren’t big believers of letting our kids play an excessive amount of technology on road trips (but we do allow movies).
 We try to keep road trips old school by playing games as a family.
 Here are some of our favorite road trip games: 20 Road Trip Activities for Kids.

 We also like to listen to audio books to help pass the time.
 Here are our favorite audio books for a long car ride.
 Also, we download some movies ahead of time or bring along some DVDs if it is a long trip.
+We also have a list of our favorite podcasts for kids.
 I may try to discourage technology, but I can only hold out for so long.
 (Here are some great holiday movies).

 5. Know your kids’ limits